openscihub/node-osh-oauth2/README.template.md

 for the authorization code endpoint (see [discussion](#authorization-code-flow) for details).

-## Instance methods

-These are the methods available on:
+The following methods are available on:

 ```js
 var oauth2 = OAuth2({ /* ... */ });